Bias Education and Support Team and incident reporting

 Submitting this online form (which may be done anonymously)

-Contacting a member of the Bias Response Team directly:
+Contacting a member of the Bias Education and Support Team directly:

 Monica Smith, vice president of diversity, equity, and inclusion, 309-794-7594